Visitors to our web pages often arrive with the question, “What is the Function of a Sieve Shaker?”

 These first shakers tended to be very noisy.
 Developments to overcome the noise and provide an orbital motion of sufficient violence included:

 The effectiveness of any sieve shaker is related to characteristics of the material being sieve tested.
-The minimum size to be separated, the resistance to agglomeration and static electric factors influence the selection of a shaker.
+The minimum size to be separated, the resistance to agglomeration and static electric factors

 For example, the analysis of dry silica sand is easy for separations down to 50 microns.
 Most sieve shakers will do an adequate job on this type of product.
 If the material tends to clump or agglormerate, a shaker that can give the stack a periodic vertical shock will give better results.
 If the material has a high static electricity characteristic, methods such as wet sieving may be needed.